Egusi: Usage

+Soups and stews

 Egusi seeds are used in making egusi soup; the soup is thickened with the seeds.
 Melothria sphaerocarpa, which egusi seeds are from, grows throughout central to western Africa and is used by different ethnic groups in these regions to prepare the soup.
 Egusi soup is a very popular soup in West Africa, with considerable local variations.
 Besides the seeds, water, and oil, egusi soup typically contains leafy greens, other vegetables, seasonings, and meat.
 Leafy greens typically used for egusi soup include Efo Tete, scent leaf, okazi/afang (wild spinach), bitterleaf (onugbu), pumpkin leaf (ugu), uziza leaf, celosia and spinach.
 Other commonly used vegetables include tomatoes, okra and bell peppers.
 Typical seasonings include chili peppers, onions, salt and locust beans.
 Also commonly used ingredients are beef, goat, chicken, fish, periwinkle, shrimp or crayfish as sources of protein.

 In Nigeria, egusi is common throughout the country, and the seeds are used in making stews and soups.

 The Igbo refer to it as "egwusi," a borrowed term from the original Yoruba word "egusi."

 In Ghana, egusi is also called akatoa, egushi or agushi, and is used for soup and stew, most popularly in palaver sauce.